ygemici/osz/docs/messages.md

 ```

 It's an effective assembly implementation of copying msg_t into the queue and handle start / end indeces.
 The `msg_sends()`
-function calls it after it had mapped the destination's thread message queue temporarily.
+function calls it after it had mapped the destination's task message queue temporarily.

 From userspace the queue routines can be accessed via `syscall` instruction.
 The low level user library builds on it (basically
 mq_send() and mq_recv() are just wrappers).